Uniswap/v4-core/CONTRIBUTING.md

 `forge build` to get contract artifacts and dependencies for forge

+## Tests

 `forge test --isolate` to run forge tests and update snapshots

 ## Code of Conduct